PSAC Completes Hydraulic Fracturing Code of Conduct

 The amount of land that can be used for oil and gas activities without ALC approval has been increased.

 Provincial Government Announces 1 Year Funding for FAO

 The BC Government has announced that it will contribute funding for an additional one year for the operation of the Farmers’ Advocacy Office.

 The contract to provide Farmers’ Advocacy Office services is being tendered.
-The Request for Services with a closing date of February 18, 2013 can be viewed on the web sites of the Peace River Regional District and BC Bid.
+The Request for Services with a closing date of February 18, 2013 can be viewed on the web site of the Peace River Regional District.

 The current contract with Aspen Grove Property Services expires on February 28.